transmute-industries/sidetree.js/packages/dashboard/docs/deploy-to-gcp.md

 - MONGO_DB_CONNECTION_STRING: The mongo db connection string e.g. 'mongodb://...'
 - DATABASE_NAME: The mongo db database name to use
 - MAX_CONCURRENT_DOWNLOADS: See [https://identity.foundation/sidetree/spec/](https://identity.foundation/sidetree/spec/)
-- BATCH_INTERVAL_IN_SECONDS: https://identity.foundation/sidetree/spec/
+- BATCH_INTERVAL_IN_SECONDS: See [https://identity.foundation/sidetree/spec/](https://identity.foundation/sidetree/spec/)
-- OBSERVING_INTERVAL_IN_SECONDS: https://identity.foundation/sidetree/spec/
+- OBSERVING_INTERVAL_IN_SECONDS: See [https://identity.foundation/sidetree/spec/](https://identity.foundation/sidetree/spec/)
 - ELEMENT_CONTENT_ADDRESSABLE_STORE_SERVICE_URI: The endpoint for storage
 - ELEMENT_ANCHOR_CONTRACT: The ethereum public address to use of an already deployed smart contract
 - ETHEREUM_RPC_URL: URL to use to connect to ethereum network
 - ETHEREUM_PROVIDER: Same as RPC URL
-- ETHEREUM_MNEMONIC: The mnemonic to use to associate an ethereum account with for the transactions
+- ETHEREUM_MNEMONIC: The mnemonic to use to associate an ethereum account with for the transactions, see [Metamask term](https://docs.metamask.io/guide/common-terms.html#mnemonic-phrase-seed-phrase-seed-words) and [Metamask guide](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-reveal-your-Secret-Recovery-Phrase)

 Other useful GCP CLI commands: